sjonesyodle/Cluster/readme.md

 	* Module 2
 	* Module 3

-Under this model, Cluster 1 cannot interact with Cluster 2.
+Under this model, Modules in Cluster 1 cannot interact with Modules in Cluster 2.
 But the modules within each Cluster can _loosely_ interact with with each other, using the Pub/Sub methods (more about that later).

 Each Module inside of a Cluster is an Object-Literal that requires a property named `init` who's value is a function.